-The next installment of The Rissington Rag is now available.
-Please read the full article here.
+The latest instalment of The Rissington Rag is now available.
+Please read the full newsletter here.

 It may not be Christmas but it is snowing in Africa.

 Chris Harvie, our intrepid weather-resistant blogger, goes in search of the white stuff on the Dark Continent.

 You get snow?
 In Africa?
 Oh yes.
 Plenty of it.

 The lives of farmers (and tourism people) around the world are dominated, obviously, by the weather and their conversation is often peppered with wise meteorologically-connected sayings.
 ‘Red sky at night is a shepherd’s delight’ as they say in England.
 ‘Rain before 7 and clear by 11’.
 ‘Ne’er cast a clout before May is out.’
 I know.
 It’s an odd one.
 Something to do with not putting away your winter clothes too early.
 There are still people who actually ‘put away’ their winter clothes?
 How quaint is that?

 It would probably surprise a lot of readers to know, though, that in South Africa, many of our weather predictions are to do with, of all conditions, not heat, but snow.
 It is the first sign of winter when ‘daar is sneeu op die berge’ (there is snow on the mountains) and when something surprising happens – someone turns up unexpectedly for example – we say ‘nou gaan dit sneeu!’ (now it is going to snow).